duongdinhph/OTCP_Quad/README.md

 convergences of the weights are shown in Fig 4.
 After we obtain the weights, estimated optimal controllers are applied to the object.
 The tracking performance is illustrated in Fig 5.
+4. Conclusion
+In this project, a novel control strategy that consists of the Off-policy RL algorithm was proposed.
+By collecting data to train two actor-critic networks (NNs) which aim to estimate the optimal controllers which includes a position controller and attitude controller, this structure has the advantage of no need of any prior information on the high coupling system.
+Finally, simulation results are provided to illustrate the tracking performance of a sophisticated trajectory of the system.